martinring/thesis/src/2-Pre-Deployment.md

 structured.
 Formal modelling languages such as the UML or SysML build on a formal definition to avoid the issue of ambiguities in the description.
-System-level modelling language such as SystemC are the last step before synthesizable HDLs, allowing to build virtual prototypes that can be simulated without actually implementing in the final hardware design.
+System-level modelling language such as SystemC are the last step before synthesisable HDLs, allowing to build virtual prototypes that can be simulated without actually implementing in the final hardware design.

-These languages form a hierarchy, and are supposed to be used subsequently: providing a natural language description first, then formalising it, providing a system level model and finally implementing the design at the register transfer level gradually leads designers through the process.
+These languages form a hierarchy and are supposed to be used subsequently: providing a natural language description first, then formalising it, providing a system level model and finally implementing the design at the register transfer level gradually leads designers through the process.